ShipitSmarter/vscode-stitch/docs/additional-functions.md

 #### Description

-Throw a an exception from Scriban flow, stops the entire integration and returns a Stitch V1 error Json response
+Throw an exception from Scriban flow, stops the entire integration and returns a Stitch V1 error Json response

 #### Arguments